 Weekly Crime Reports ...
-Please review the most current Crime & Incident Report.
-It is usually posted Monday or Tuesday each week by Palmetto Bay Police Unit, a division of the Miami-Dade County Police Dept. Do your part to keep Palmetto Bay crime rates among the lowest in Miami-Dade County by staying aware and staying safe.
+Please review the most current Crime & Incident Reports, posted here weekly by the Palmetto Bay Policing Unit, a division of the Miami-Dade County Police Dept. Do your part to keep Palmetto Bay crime rates among the lowest in Miami-Dade County by staying aware and staying safe.
 JUL 27, 2015

 Auto Break-Ins ...
-Palmetto Bay Police just received 150 signs (at left and in Village Facebook gallery) to post at parks and businesses throughout the community.
-Outreach Officers wage an all-out campaign each year during the holidays -- but auto break-ins are a problem year round.
+Palmetto Bay Police received 150 signs (at left and in Village Facebook gallery) in 2013 to post at parks and businesses throughout the community. to help in the effort by our Public Safety team to thwart this year-round in our community.
 Read these timeless crime-prevention tips.
-And see if you get a new sign posted near you -- call 305-278-4000.
+Get a new sign posted in your area -- call 305-278-4000.
 AUG 20, 2013

 Off-Duty Officers ...
 Need additional security?
 MDPD's online Off-Duty Police Services allows residents and businesses to apply for off-duty police permits, submit payments, and view permit activity online.
 Call 305-278-4000 during regular business hours for more.
 Request forms are at MDPD webpage (under the blue-colored navigation bar on the left side of the page).
 JUL12, 2013